oasis-tcs/openc2-jadn/jadn-v1.0-wd02.md

 * ItemValue MAY be any string or MAY be constrained to hold a valid FieldName.
 * If the [Derived Enumerations](#333-derived-enumerations) or [Pointers](#335-pointers) extensions are present in type options, the Fields array MUST be empty.
+* The default value of TypeOptions, Fields, and FieldOptions is the empty Array.
+  The default value of TypeDescription and FieldDescription is the empty String.
+  When serializing, default values MAY be included or omitted in the serialized document.
+  When deserializing, default values MUST be available from the API instance if not present in the document.

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).